Tips for travellers

 Istanbul feels European in many of its modern districts, yet it proudly showcases strong Middle Eastern touches.
 The city's architecture perfectly mirrors this duality.
 As you walk near the Hagia Sophia, the Blue Mosque, and Topkapi Palace, you feel the weight of multiple empires.
 A few blocks away, the labyrinthine alleys of the Grand Bazaar instantly transport you into a classic Middle Eastern atmosphere.

-To fully grasp this contrast, many tourists book specialized trips like the Private Istanbul Layover Tour from Airport or the scenic Bosphorus Luxury Yacht Cruise, allowing them to explore the striking blend of these two worlds from the water and land.
+To fully grasp this contrast, many visitors choose specialized trips like the scenic Bosphorus Luxury Yacht Cruise, allowing them to witness the striking blend of these two worlds directly from the water.

 What Do Turkish People Consider Themselves?